KristinaRC/MiserJS/README.md

 1. git clone https://github.com/KristinaRC/MiserJS.git
 2. cd MiserJS
-3. node miserjs
+3. node miserjs-{version}.js where version is x.y.z

 You're now playing the game as it was on the PET back in 1981.

 I've added a few commands you can type at the prompt
 to support saving and restoring the game state:

-`save` will save the game state to 'miser-savegame.txt'.
+`save` will save the game state to 'miserjs-savegame.txt'.
-`load` will load the game state from 'miser-savegame.txt'.
+`load` will load the game state from 'miserjs-savegame.txt'.
 `quit` will just exit the game without saving anything.

-Type `score` to see the points update.
+Type `score` to see current points and rank.

 ### Speed Run